Malaysian opposition leader applies to stand in by-election amid sodomy allegations.

 He claims the BN “orchestrated the entire malicious, dirty campaign in time for this election”, referring to the sodomy charge filed by Azlan.

-Anwar will again appear in court on September 10, meanwhile denying the sodomy charges made by his former aide.
+Anwar will again appear in court on September 10 to deny the sodomy charges against him.

 “I think it’s a test of who protects the Malay interests the most, to which party will they entrust the political future.”